Peregrine falcon

-The peregrine's breeding range includes land regions from the Arctic tundra to the tropics.
-It can be found nearly everywhere on Earth, except extreme polar regions, very high mountains, and most tropical rainforests; the only major ice-free landmass from which it is entirely absent is New Zealand.
-This makes it the world's most widespread raptor, and one of the most widely found bird species.
-In fact, the only land-based bird species found over a larger geographic area is not always naturally occurring, but one widely introduced by humans, the rock pigeon, which in turn now supports many peregrine populations as a prey species.
-The peregrine is a highly successful example of urban wildlife in much of its range, taking advantage of tall buildings as nest sites and an abundance of prey such as pigeons and ducks.
-Both the English and scientific names of this species mean "wandering falcon", referring to the migratory habits of many northern populations.
-Experts recognize 17 to 19 subspecies, which vary in appearance and range; disagreement exists over whether the distinctive Barbary falcon is represented by two subspecies of Falco peregrinus, or is a separate species, F. pelegrinoides.
-The two species' divergence is relatively recent, during the time of the last ice age, therefore the genetic differential between them (and also the difference in their appearance) is relatively tiny.
-They are only about 0.6–0.8% genetically differentiated.
+The breeding range includes land regions from the Arctic tundra to the tropics.
+It can be found nearly everywhere on Earth, except extreme polar regions, very high mountains, and most tropical rainforests.
+The only major ice-free landmass from which it is entirely absent is New Zealand.
+That makes it the world's most widespread raptor and one of the most widely found wild bird species.
+In fact, the only land-based bird species found over a larger geographic area, domestic and feral pigeons, owe their success to human-led introduction.
+Both are domesticated forms of the rock dove, and are a major prey species for peregrine populations.
+Due to their greater abundance in cities than most other birds, feral pigeons support many peregrine populations as a staple food source, especially in urban settings.

+The peregrine is a highly successful example of urban wildlife in much of its range, taking advantage of tall buildings as nest sites, and an abundance of prey such as pigeons and ducks.
+Both the English and scientific names of the species mean "wandering falcon", referring to the migratory habits of many northern populations.
+A total of 18 or 19 regional subspecies are accepted, which vary in appearance.
+Disagreement existed in the past over whether the distinctive Barbary falcon was represented by two subspecies of Falco peregrinus or was a separate species, F. pelegrinoides, and several of the other subspecies were originally described as species.
+However, the difference in their appearance is very small, as is their genetic difference, being only about 0.6–0.8% genetically differentiated.
+That indicates the divergence is relatively recent, occurring during the Last Ice Age, and all major ornithological authorities now treat the Barbary falcon as a subspecies.

 Although its diet consists almost exclusively of medium-sized birds, the peregrine will sometimes hunt small mammals, small reptiles, or even insects.
 Reaching sexual maturity at one year, it mates for life and nests in a scrape, normally on cliff edges or, in recent times, on tall human-made structures.
-The peregrine falcon became an endangered species in many areas because of the widespread use of certain pesticides, especially DDT.
+The peregrine falcon became an endangered species in many areas because of the widespread use of various pesticides, especially DDT.
 Since the ban on DDT from the early 1970s, populations have recovered, supported by large-scale protection of nesting places and releases to the wild.

 The peregrine falcon is a well-respected falconry bird due to its strong hunting ability, high trainability, versatility, and availability via captive breeding.
 It is effective on most game bird species, from small to large.
-It has also been used as a religious, royal, or national symbol across multiple eras and areas of human civilization.
+It has also been used as a religious, royal, or national symbol across many eras and civilizations.